vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Fix: License notification error if there are no licenses stored.
-- Fix: aircraft list update when the flight is removed from the logbook.
+- Fix: Aircraft list update when the flight is removed from the logbook.

 ## [3.18.1] - 18.11.2025